 For subscription products, you'll need to add a base plan.
 Base plans define a billing period, price, and renewal type for purchasing your subscription.
 Customers never purchase a subscription product directly, they always purchase a base plan of a subscription.

 Click "Add base plan" and fill out the associated fields.
 Make sure to set a price, and click "Activate".
-Since subscription products can only have a single base plan with the same duration and renewal type, a good way to name base plans could be
+Since Google introduced multiple base plans with Billing Client 5, it's good practice to be as clear as possible when naming your plans, such as:

 Migrated products from before May 2022